 • Beat egg whites till they turn white (around 1 min)

-• Add sugar and beat at high speed for 2 minutes until stiff peak is formed.
+• Add sugar and beat at high speed for 2 minutes until a stiff peak is formed.

 • Add color